nushell/nushell.github.io/commands/docs/path_exists.md

 ## Notes
 This only checks if it is possible to either `open` or `cd` to the given path.
 If you need to distinguish dirs and files, please use `path type`.
+Also note that if you don't have a permission to a directory of a path, false will be returned